PixarAnimationStudios/OpenSubdiv/documentation/cmake_build.rst

 Step 1: Dependencies
 ====================

-Cmake will adapt the build based on which dependencies have been successfully discovered and will disable certain features and code examples accordingly.
+CMake will adapt the build based on which dependencies have been successfully discovered and will disable certain features and code examples accordingly.

 Please refer to the documentation of each of the dependency packages for specific